 hamsa fae (b.
 Los Angeles) is Vietnamese-French contemporary artist who works across expanded performance, technology, and social engagement.

-With a decade of practice in land-based animism, she positions the body as a site for re-matriation and ancestral futurity.
-Her performances bridge ecological ritual into digital intimacy, mobilizing trans and diasporic identity to reveal the forbidden fruits of human desire.
-Through embodied actions, she cams with strangers online, wrestles with a frozen durian, smashes brooms and eggs, and loops spectator voices to re-myth girlhood.
+With a decade of practice in land-based animism, she positions the body as a voice for re-matriation and ancestral futurity.
+Her ecological rituals bridge into digital intimacy, mobilizing trans identity to expose the human motivations behind economies of power and desire.
+Through embodied actions in her recent performances, she cams with strangers online, walks a nude runway, plucks leg hair for three hours, and loops spectator voices to re-myth girlhood.
 She invites audiences to participate in her site-specific interventions, archiving collective presence to confront cultural erasure and spiritual amnesia.